griffinryan/griffinryan-webapp/README.md

     yarn build

-'npm start' starts hosting the web application on a development server at [http:/localhost:3000](http:/localhost:3000)
+`npm start` hosts the web application on a development server at [http:/localhost:3000](http:/localhost:3000)

-'npm install' installs required or dependencies for React.js project.
+`npm install` installs required or dependencies for React.js project.

-`npm run build` will build the app for production to the `build` folder.<br />
+`npm run build` builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />

-## A serverless, static, Torpoise web-app by Griffin Ryan
+## Serverless, static, sleek Torpoise web-app by Griffin Ryan

 Go see [https://torpoise.com/](https://torpoise.com/) now!